Zakariyya/hosts/README.md

  - add : you can choose get the general hosts or the hosts_plus or reset your hosts file as you like(2016-10-05)
  - ps : the hosts_plus many cause not to normal Internet access.(2016-10-05)
  - nothing to do (2016-10-05~10-31)
+- add the get_hosts3.vbs and the exe changed from the vbs.
+ - the hosts resources is from racaljk, vokins, DannyWu 's github.DownLoad them online.
+ - well, I admit it is very rude(2017-03-10)